bundlewrap/bundlewrap/doc/repository.rst

 .. toctree::
     :hidden:

-A blockwart repository contains everything you need to contruct the configuration for your systems.
+A Blockwart repository contains everything you need to contruct the configuration for your systems.

 This page describes the various subdirectories and files than can exist inside a repo.

 ``nodes.py``
 ============

-This file tells blockwart what nodes (servers, VMs, ...) there are in your environment and lets you configure options such as hostnames.
+This file tells Blockwart what nodes (servers, VMs, ...) there are in your environment and lets you configure options such as hostnames.

 .. seealso:: :ref:`nodespy`